 - If you were obese before pregnancy, you want to gain about 25 to 42 pounds during pregnancy.

-Putting on weight slowly and steadily is best.
-Don't worry too much if you gain a little more or a little less than you think you should in any week.
-You may have a few growth spurts when you gain several pounds in a short time, and then level off.
-And while you don't want to gain too much weight, don’t ever try to lose weight during pregnancy.
+Gaining weight slowly and steadily is best.
+Don't worry too much if you don’t gain any weight in the first trimester, or if you gain a little more or a little less than you think you should in any week.
+You may have some growth spurts—this is when you gain several pounds in a short time and then level off.
+Don’t ever try to lose weight during pregnancy.

 If you’re worried about your weight gain, talk to your health care provider.